Altairch95/Exocystosis_Image_Analysis/README.md

   $ git clone https://github.com/Altairch95/PICT-MODELLER
   $ cd PICT-MODELLER
  ```
-2) Download weights

-PICT-MODELLER utilizes the pre-trained weights for the neural network that is used for yeast cell segmentation in
+2) Download weights: PICT-MODELLER utilizes the pre-trained weights for the neural network that is used for yeast cell segmentation in
 [Yeast Spotter](http://yeastspotter.csb.utoronto.ca/).
 The weights are necessary to run the software, but are too large
  to share on GitHub.
 You can download the zip file from this [Zenodo](https://zenodo.org/record/3598690) repository.